 - LLC Legacy Project: A year-long project that each LLC will pass on to the incoming LLC students

-About Living Learning Communities
+Interest-Based Living Learning Communities

 Creative Arts Floor

-The Creative Arts community is designed to unite and inspire first year students from all disciplines who share a passion for the arts (fine art, music, drama, dance, theatre, and/or film).
+The Creative Arts community is designed to unite and inspire first-year students from all disciplines who share a passion for the arts (fine art, music, drama, dance, theatre, and/or film).
 This LLC is ideal for residents who wish to explore innovation and creativity through hands-on experiential programming opportunities.